 A significant portion of the Foundation's revenue is derived from cost-reimbursable federal and state contracts and grants, which are conditioned upon certain performance requirements and/or the incurrence of allowable qualifying expenses.
 Amounts received are recognized as revenue when the Foundation has incurred expenditures in compliance with specific contract or grant provisions.
-Amounts received prior to incurring qualifying expenditures are reported with state contract receivables as Net receivable - State Regional Center contracts on the statement of financial position.
-The Foundation received cost-reimbursable grants of \$64,686,264 that have not been recognized in revenue at June 30, 2020, because qualifying expenditures have not yet been incurred, with an advance payment of \$64,686,264.
-The advance payment is netted against state contract receivables of \$70,295,746 and recognized in the statement of financial position as Net receivable - State Regional Center contracts of \$5,609,482.
+Amounts received prior to incurring qualifying expenditures are as an advance and included with the Net receivable - State Regional Center contracts balance on the statement of financial position.
+The Foundation received cost-reimbursable grants of \$63,632,346 and \$64,686,264 that have not been recognized in revenue at June 30, 2021 and 2020, respectively, because qualifying expenditures have not yet been incurred.
+The advance payment is netted against state contract receivables of \$64,194,106 and recognized in the statement of financial position as Net receivable - State Regional Center contracts of \$561,760 and \$5,609,482 at June 30, 2021 and 2020, respectively.